 Last Updated on

 May the Fourth Be With You is a favorite day in our school library.
 You may have seen my earlier post about our Star Wars scavenger hunt.
 While trying to plan engaging activities for our students during distance learning, my physical education and music colleagues and I decided to try Star Wars Week again.
+Read all about our Harry Potter Week for Distance Learning!
 (You can read about our previous collaborations: Irish Culture, Native American Culture, Harry Potter Week)

 This post contains some affiliate links for your convenience.
 This means that if you click through and make a purchase, I may receive a small commission at no additional cost to you.
 Thank you for your support!